 Let’s take this example to understand regression:

-Now, based on this data, I want to know for how many hours should a student study to score exactly 60 marks.
+Based on this data, I now want to know: “How many hours should a student learn to get 60 points?”
 So, this is where regression techniques come in.
 The regression model would understand that there is an increment of 10 marks for every extra hour studied and to score 60 marks the student has to study for 6 hours.

 You need to note that “marks scored” is the dependent variable and it is a continuous numerical.

 So, this is how regression algorithms work.
 Now, let’s move onto the next type of supervised learning algorithms which are classification algorithms.

 Classification algorithms also need both the input data as well as the output data.
 Here, the output variable or the dependent variable should be categorical in nature.

 Consider these three variables, “Person has lung cancer or not”, “Weight of the person”, “Number of cigarettes smoked in a day”.
 Here, we want to understand does the person have lung cancer based on the weight of the person and the number of cigarettes he/she smokes in a day, i.e. “Having lung cancer” is the dependent variable and “weight” and “No of cigarettes smoked” are the independent variables.

 Again, you need to note here that “Having lung cancer” is a categorical variable, which has two categories, “yes” and “No”.
 Based on the independent variables, we classify whether the person has lung cancer or not.

 Now, there are a variety of classification algorithms available such as: